carla-simulator/ros-bridge/README.md

 ![rviz setup](./docs/images/ad_demo.png "AD Demo")

-**NOTE: All testing were peformed using Python 3.10.
+**NOTE**: All testing were peformed using Python 3.10.
 The default CARLA PythonAPI only supports Python 2.7 and 3.7 (and 3.8 by extension).
-Updated .whl and .egg files for Python 3.10 can be found at [https://github.com/gezp/carla_ros/releases/](https://github.com/gezp/carla_ros/releases/)**
+Updated .whl and .egg files for Python 3.10 can be found at [https://github.com/gezp/carla_ros/releases/](https://github.com/gezp/carla_ros/releases/).